 Can I avoid Inheritance Tax?

-There are many ways to reduce your inheritance tax liability, and our Tax Barrister can carry out a full review for a living person.
-She may well be able to save IHT even after someone has died, as long as we are appointed to do so quickly enough.
-We have even written a book on the subject, called “Inheritance Tax Secrets.”
+There are many ways to reduce your inheritance tax liability, and we can organise a full review for a living person.
+It may well be possible to save IHT even after someone has died, as long as we are contacted to do so quickly enough.
+Sadly, our book, “Inheritance Tax Secrets” is out of print.

 Do I have to pay the Inheritance Tax before I can get a Grant of Probate?

 Regretably, you do.
 So the IHT has to be handed over to HMRC before you have access to much of the deceased persons’ assets.
 Not exactly helpful, but we are used to working our way around these issues to the best advantage of the beneficiaries and finding ways to pay IHT before probate is granted.
 Unfortunately, paying inheritance tax before probate is a legal requirement, whether we agree with it or not.
 But see below for IHT on property.
 Inheritance tax used to be called Estate Tax.